RobQuincey/devtools-location-override/README.md

 ## Licence
 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.

+## Like it?
+This extension is free forever, and MIT licenced, but if you really like it, you can always [Buy me a coffee](https://buymeacoffee.com/robquincey)